flynx/Sony-a9-bugs-and-suggestions/README.md

-### Activating *"Recall Custom hold #"* then half pressing the Shutter button will hold the "Recall Custom hold #" function even if the original button is released, until the Shutter button is fully released.
+### Activating *"Recall Custom hold #"* then half pressing the Shutter button will hold the "Recall Custom hold #" function even if the original button is released, until the Shutter button is fully released

 #### To reproduce (setup):
   1. Set in *"Recall Custom hold #"*: